-The department and entity will nominate a responsible contact officer to act as the relationship manager (RM) and to provide a key point of contact to facilitate engagement and communications.
-Noting that there may be multiple points of contact between the entity and department, relationship managers should be kept informed of all dealings of a material nature between the department and the entity.
+The department and its entities will nominate responsible contact officers to act as relationship managers (RM) and to provide a key point of contact to facilitate engagement and communications.
+Noting that there may be multiple points of contact between the entities and department, relationship managers should be kept informed of all dealings of a material nature between the department and entities.